jkclark/Discardo-Retaino/README.md

 **TODO**: Test curses like Injury.

-## Future features
+## Potential future features
-- Implement TODO logic (above)
+- Logic for forced discarding multiple cards
+- Logic for optional discarding of one or more cards
+  - Logic for Gambler's Brew
+- Should curses be retained?
+  - A setting for this
 - Implement exhaust features (e.g., True Grit+)
-- A setting to enable auto-discarding, not just auto-selecting (?)
+- A setting to enable auto-discarding, not just auto-selecting
-- A setting to enable/disable each condition above (?)
-- Should we retain curses?
-    - A setting for this (?)
-- What happens with Gambler's Brew?
+- Settings for determining the rules for discarding/retaining